facebookresearch/videoseal/README.md

 ### Launching experiments on SLURM cluster - clutils

-To launch the expe of json file `expes/test/segmark_minimal.json`:
+To launch the expe of json file `expes/test/minimal.json`:

-`python clutils/main.py sweep expes/test/segmark_minimal.json`
+`python clutils/main.py sweep expes/test/minimal.json`

 Should:
-- Create the folder `/checkpoint/$USER/2024_logs/segmark_minimal`
+- Create the folder `/checkpoint/$USER/$YEAR_logs/minimal`
-- Clone the repo in `/checkpoint/$USER/2024_logs/segmark_minimal/code` corresponding to the branch `commit` of the json file (if the branch is not specified, it will clone the master branch).
+- Clone the repo in `/checkpoint/$USER/$YEAR_logs/minimal/code` corresponding to the branch `commit` of the json file (if the branch is not specified, it will clone the master branch).
 - Run the experiments in the folder for every sweep of HPs.

-## TODOs